Maggie & Yoga

 If we are curious enough, we give it a go and many of us recognise that it affects far more than our bodies!
 We might feel a sense of joy after a class or a sense of peace at the beginning of class if we chant three oms or bow our head to our heart or at the end of the class when we lie in Savasana and have a go at complete surrender.

 For many of us, particularly those of us who overwork and overdo life, asana classes and workshops offer a reprieve from our busy lives.
+It is a great first step of getting out of the thinking mind and into the body.

-At some point, we may realise that yoga is about more than these asanas, as gorgeous as they may be; it is a way of life, codified by the Indian sage Patanjali in the Yoga Sutras and other classical Yoga texts.
+At some point, we may realise that yoga is about more than these asanas, as gorgeous as they may be; it is a way of life, codified by the Indian sage Patanjali in the Yoga Sutras and many other classical Yoga texts.